thewtex/thesis/high_freq_phantom/high_freq_phantom.rst

 the planar reflector case relative to the TM phantom signal gain is still required.
 The reflector was carefully aligned with a gimbal mount to obtain the highest possible amplitude for the backscattered signal.
-To prevent non-linear effects, planar reflector and TM phantom signal is collected with a 10% transducer power.
+To prevent non-linear effects, planar reflector and TM phantom signal is collected at 10% transmit power.
 At 10% power, a reasonable tradeoff is achieved that reduces non-linear effects in the planar reflector signal while leaving sufficient signal-to-noise ratio in the TM phantom signals.
 At higher transmit powers, harmonics introduce lobes into the